What is the National Student Council Emerging Student Leader program?

 How do students become Emerging Student Leaders?

 Students earn national recognition through a structured application process that is part of the National Student Council Emerging Student Leader program.
 After downloading the Emerging Student Leader Skills Checklist, advisers will work with their students to track the required number of indicators in each of the core areas defined in the program.
 Students will also respond to written reflection questions related to each of the core areas.
 Final assessment of each applicant’s submissions will be completed by the student council adviser.
 Those found to have met the criteria will be submitted to the national office and declared Emerging Student Leaders.
-(Submission form will be available soon.)
+Click here to submit your winners.

 The eight categories of skills covered in the Emerging Student Leaders program include: